-The outbreak of the violence that dominates Kansas in 1856 comes less than two years after you ventured west.
+The outbreak of the violence that dominates the Kansas territory in 1856 comes less than two years after you ventured west.

 With nothing for you back in Ohio, you and your family had loaded up and headed into the unknown, past Mississippi and north of Missouri.

 It was a long and gruelling journey in your homemade wagon — one that cost everything you had.
 It forced you to follow roads you could barely see, cross swift and dangerous rivers, and ration what little food you carried just to make it through.